rash-sh/rash/rash_book/src/vars.md

 # Vars <!-- omit in toc -->

 The `rash` context has variables associated to use as [Tera](https://tera.netlify.app/) templates.
-You can use them everywhere except in Yaml keys.
-Rash will render them at execution time.
+You can use them everywhere except in Yaml keys. `rash` will render them at execution time.

 There are two kind of variables: